gypsy-11/howtofundtravel/links/links-management.md

 This document provides an overview of the complete links management system for your blog.

+## ✅ System Status: FIXED AND OPTIMIZED

+**Recent Fixes Applied:**
+- ✅ Fixed path inconsistencies between blog files and JavaScript files
+- ✅ Updated all JavaScript files to use dynamic paths that work from both root and subdirectories
+- ✅ Added proper error handling to all fetch requests
+- ✅ Standardized script references across all blog files
+- ✅ Added missing freebie-links.js references where appropriate
+- ✅ Created comprehensive example demonstrating all link types

 ## Available Links Collections

 The system currently manages five types of links: